N0Ls/Life-Is-Strange-GlyphIcons/README.md

 Life Is Strange glyphicons font and CSS toolkit.

 Scalable vector icons, with easy integration for web projects.
-Customizable (size, color,etc...) with CSS.
+Customizable (size, color, etc.) with CSS.
 39 Icons at the moment.

 Inspired by FontAwesome and StarWars GlyphIcons.
 Created with MoonIco.

 ### Installation
  * Download